Dr. Nicolay Rusnachenko

 (Poster Presentation)

-bibtex / poster / certificate / code
+bibtex / paper / poster / certificate / code /

 Provides details on lexicon development using twitter messages (related works [pmi], [dev], [sota]).
 Sentiment classification of user reviews using SVM.
 Master degree paper.